Katherine Tupper Marshall: First marriage

 During another convalescence in the Adirondack Mountains, a man named Clifton Stevenson Brown renewed the proposal of marriage he had made while Katherine was a student.
-She hesitated.
-Though unable to answer the beckoning calls of the stage that had originally summoned her away from marriage, she still felt no inclination to wed.
-Clifton insisted.
-He argued that she had no remaining strength for theatre life and begged her to let him take care of her.
+Clifton argued that she had no remaining strength for theatre life and begged her to let him take care of her.
 After taking some time to consider and consult some close friends, Katherine accepted the proposal, and they were married on September 30, 1911.

-Although Katherine still felt drawn to the stage after marriage, motherhood gradually claimed more of her attention.
-She and Clifton had three children: Molly Pender, Clifton Stevenson Jr., and Allen Tupper.
+Katherine and Clifton had three children: Molly Pender, Clifton Stevenson Jr., and Allen Tupper.
 However reluctantly she may have turned from her career to marriage, motherhood “made it all different.”

 Katherine found going from actress to wife and homemaker “rather strange.”
 She often had trouble determining which characteristics belonged to which role.
 “At times,” she explained, “it was hard to know whether I had gone from the sublime to the ridiculous, or the ridiculous to the sublime.”
 In any case, she and Clifton were happily married.

 Personal tragedy

-Katherine’s happy years with her husband and children ended far too soon.
-On June 4, 1928, she phoned Clifton’s office inside the Calvert Building to tell him about an offer she had received on her cottage at Fire Island, New York.
+Katherine's happy years with her husband and children soon ended.
+On June 4, 1928, she phoned Clifton's office inside the Calvert Building to tell him about an offer she had received on her cottage at Fire Island, New York.
 There was no answer.
 She phoned again.
 No answer.
 During her third attempt, two men came up the front steps to tell her that her husband had been shot in the back while unlocking his office that morning.

-Clifton had become a highly successful trial lawyer in Baltimore. “[He] never lost a case in the Court of Appeals,” Katherine recalled, “never a one.”
-Earlier that year, he had agreed to represent Louis Berman in settling the estate of the client’s recently deceased father.
+Clifton had become a highly successful trial lawyer in Baltimore, Maryland. “[He] never lost a case in the Court of Appeals,” Katherine recalled, “never a one.”
+Earlier that year, he had agreed to represent Louis Berman in settling the estate of the client's recently deceased father.
 Clifton won the appeal and sent his client the bill.
 When Berman refused to pay, however, Clifton sued him.
-An enraged Berman lay in wait at Clifton’s office, where he shot his lawyer five times.
+An enraged Berman lay in wait at Clifton's office, where he shot his lawyer five times.
 Clifton died minutes after he arrived at the hospital.

 Once again, Katherine was devastated. “[T]he whole foundation seemed to have crumbled,” she recalled.